 Will The 3-in-1 Shop Cart Work For You?

 Admittedly, the 3-in-1 system for this utility and floor cart is not right for everyone.
-Many people prefer separate tools for separate jobs, and that’s great.
-If I had a bigger shop with more storage space, that’s probably how I’d feel too.
+Many people prefer separate tools for separate jobs, and that is great – especially if you have the room for it.
+If I had a bigger shop with more storage space, that is probably how I would want too.

-Anyway, if you need a super tough floor cart, build that part without the shelves and you’ve got it.
+Anyway, if you need a super tough floor cart, build that part without building the shelves.
+No problem, and you have it.
 Or build just the shelves for a strong, mini worktop.
-If all you need is a good utility cart (not much weight), these plans are a little over-kill.
-It’s all good.
+If all you need is a good utility cart (not much weight), these plans are a little overkill.
+It is all good.

 As with all our plans, we encourage customization.
 Build it to meet your needs.
-If these plans offer you something of value, they’re here for you.
-If it doesn’t quite meet the mark for your needs, then hopefully we’ve stimulated some better ideas.
+If these plans offer you something of value, they are here for you.
+If it does not quite meet the mark for your needs, then hopefully we have stimulated some better ideas.
+Perhaps you can build something awesome of your own design.

 Good luck with all your projects!